 - How To Hide Photos From Gallery?

-Many Android users who attempt to install a programme with an.apk file extension from somewhere, including Google Play, may encounter the error message “Application not installed.”
+Many Android users who attempt to install a program with an.apk file extension from somewhere, including Google Play, may encounter the error message “Application not installed.”
 This article makes an effort to offer you fixes for the Android app not installed issue.

 On Android, DroidKit can be used to fix a variety of system issues.
 Faulty storage is the most common reason for the Android app not installed problem.
 Never switch off Samsung, Target, or any other similar device.